allfro/sploitego/README.md

 scripts to.
 Once you have selected the appropriate directory, `fixpath.py` will then symlink each of the scripts for you in the directory of your choice.

+# Contact Info

+Right now we only have one contributor:

+- Nadeem Douba: @ndouba on Twitter

+Contact us any time!
+Sploitego is currently looking for help in various areas of the project.